 “Rainbow” comes from the Latin word “arcus pluvius”, meaning “rainy arch.”
 Ever wondered how rainbow got its name??
 Rainbow got its name from its shape.
 A rainbow’s arc looks similar to a bow for shooting arrows.
 People also noticed that this colourful arc would only form when it was raining so they called it a rainbow.
 There is another interesting thing about a rainbow is that no two people can see the same rainbow… Its because a person standing next to you is standing in a slightly different spot and sees the rainbow in a slightly different place.
 The rainbow may look the same but there a little different because the person next to you sees different raindrops.
 It’s actually an optical illusion appearing because of the angle to the water droplets with the light.

-Most people have never noticed that the sun is always behind you when you face a rainbow, and that the center of the circular arc of the rainbow is in the direction opposite to that of the sun.
+Most people have never noticed that the sun is always behind you when you face a rainbow and that the centre of the circular arc of the rainbow is in the direction opposite to that of the sun.
 The rain, of course, is in the direction of the rainbow.

-Unquestionably everyone will agree that rainbows are one of the most astonishing phenomena associated with light..
+Unquestionably everyone will agree that rainbows are one of the most astonishing phenomena associated with light.
 You can make your own rainbows with a lawn sprinkler or even a water spray-bottle that can make a fine mist.
 On a bright, sunny day with the sun at your back, spray some water in front of you in different directions to see where the best rainbows can be seen.
-Ready, set n enjoy …..
+Ready, set and enjoy …..